PostHog/posthog.com/contents/tutorials/power-users.md

 To create a great product for power users, you must know who they are and how they are using your product.
 In this tutorial, we’ll cover how to identify and analyze power users.
 All you need to start is a PostHog instance (and some users).

-## Defining a power user
+## Defining your power users

 The first step to identifying and analyzing a power user is defining them.
 There is no one-size-fits-all, every company and product has its own definition.
 Defining what they do is key to identifying and analyzing them.
-Ideally, your power users should align with your ideal customer profile and your key product metrics.
+Ideally, your power users should align with your ideal customer profile and your [key product metrics](/blog/b2b-saas-product-metrics.

 One common aspect between definitions of power users is high usage, whether that is visiting every day, using feature lots, or long session times.
 A power user relies on the product, it is core to their workflow.
 They also use advanced features more than average.

-To help define exactly what a power user looks like, you can use PostHog.
+You can use PostHog to define exactly what a power user looks like.
 To do so, identify the key features for power users and analyze the events and actions related to those features.
 Some ideas:

 - Compare the retention percentage or returning amounts.
 Power users have higher retention.